stablekernel/aqueduct/_posts/deploy/2016-10-05-getting-started.md

 order: 2
 ---

 Aqueduct is a web server framework.
-At a high level, it handles request routing and handling, authentication and authorization, database querying, and logging.
+At a high level, it handles request routing and handling, authentication and authorization, database querying, instance configuration and logging.
 Aqueduct applications are written in [Dart](https://www.dartlang.org), a powerful and flexible language with a gentle learning curve.

 To use Aqueduct, you must [install Dart SDK](https://www.dartlang.org/install).
 It's a very quick set of steps.